THE TEMPORAL LOGBOOK II

 Our Response Time:

-Up to 30 days.
+Up to 45 days.
 We will be as quick as we can to read and assess your story.
 Please bear in mind that depending on the number of submissions we receive, this may take longer.
 We will try to respond to your submission on or before our set response time.
-If you don’t receive a response from us within 45 days, please feel free to contact us.
-If there are any delays, we will notify you by email.
+If there are any delays, we will notify you by email, or alternately post updates on the blog.

 So, why not submit a story outline to us.
 We’d love to publish one of your original stories as part of the very first TEMPORAL LOGBOOK II.